IcySnex/Melora/Website/src/plugin-development/platform-support.md

 For better organization and clarity, it’s recommended to create a "Wrapper" class in the **Internal namespace**.
 This class can handle all platform-specific interactions, keeping your `SearchAsync()` method focused on integrating with your wrapper.
 :::

-#### What To Return?
+---

 Each platform may return different result types, like `Track` models from Spotify or `Video` models from YouTube.
 In Melora, you need to convert these models to the `SearchResult` model to handle everything uniformly.
+This also benefits memory usage and performance, as it avoids unnecessary processing of tracks that the user may not end up downloading.

 You can use the `Melora.Plugins` API’s static method in the `SearchResult` class to convert and buffer `IAsyncEnumerable<T>` to `IEnumerable<SearchResult>`:
 ```cs